 A Cautionary Note

-If your child has already failed to learn to read well using one or more different phonics programs, then I highly recommend that you read Understanding the Dyslexia Puzzle here on my site, paying particular attention to the vision information you'll find there.
+If your child has already failed to learn to read well using one or more different phonics programs, then I highly recommend that you read Understanding the Dyslexia Puzzle here on my site, paying special attention to the vision information you'll find there.
 It's entirely possible that your next step should be a visit to a developmental optometrist in your area, instead of simply purchasing another phonics program and hoping it will be successful.
-You might also find the information on nutritional deficiencies useful.

-The next page, Phonics Workbook Expectations, describes the areas in which you should see improvement by using the OnTrack Reading Phonics Program.
+The next page, Phonics Workbook Expectations, describes the areas in which you should see improvement when using the OnTrack Reading Phonics Program.